-Transgender student and housing at George Fox University
+Transgender student at George Fox University

 George Fox University is a Christ-centered community.
 We affirm the dignity and humanity of every student – each of whom is an image bearer of God.